£64,645 - £69,490 Price range

-Despite the shortcomings of the M4, if you’re looking for a four seat convertible, there isn’t a better car on the market.
+Despite the shortcomings of the M4, if you’re looking for a four-seat convertible, there isn’t a whole lot of better cars on the market.
 It is hugely fast, refined and easy to live with.

 However, there are some very interesting alternatives in the shape of the Porsche Boxster and Jaguar F-Type.
 The Porsche is one of the finest handling cars that money can buy, while the Jaguar isn’t far behind, and the engines sound utterly spectacular.
 Both look far more special too.
 So the question buyers need to ask themselves is, how badly do you need those rear seats?